foundation-model-stack/fms-acceleration/plugins/accelerated-moe/README.md

 - now support only loading *sharded* `safetensor` non-GGUF MoE checkpoints.
 This is a reasonable assumption since MoE checkpoints are typically above the size limit that prevents it being saved into a single checkpoint filed.
 - only supports the *dropless sparse* MLPs in the megablocks package; the other variations like non-dropless and grouped computes are not currently integrated.
 - the `shard_moe` may not scale well with larger models as the current implementation `torch.concat` all the expert weights together before passing to `torch.distributed` to be sharded.
 This is redundently done in all devices, so it is inefficient.
+- currently only supports `StateDictType.SHARDED_STATE_DICT` because the implementation uses `DTensors` which have limited support for full state dicts.
+However for efficiency considerations, sharded state dicts are the most efficient.

 ### Megablocks Dependencies